-Guinea pigs are a domesticated species of rodent that make wonderful pets.
-Relatively easy to care for and full of character, they are the perfect pet for children or first-time pet parents and our site is full of useful information, facts and tips to help you on Guinea Pig Journey
+Guinea pigs are a domesticated species of rodents that make wonderful pets.
+Relatively easy to care for and full of character, they are the perfect pet for children or first-time pet parents, and understanding some basic Guinea Pig facts will help you along your journey.

 But to start you off, here are a selection of Guinea Pig facts that you may not know.

 Guinea Pigs Originated from the Andes